scott-ad-riley/platform-game-frontend/README.md

 ### Shit to do (most important at the top)

-* Make course longer (absolute minimum 30 secs for run)
 * use instructor pictures as hazards to dodge
-* convert platforms to crates
+* Style leaderboard page properly
+* Fix alignment of counters/timer

 * Add instructor quotes
-* Style leaderboard page properly
 * Rubot's Adventure title + styling
 * Add ruby collection to the endgame fail screen